 Alison qualified as an Adult Nurse from the University of Edinburgh in 2007.
 Her nursing career began within general and renal medicine areas.
 Most recently focusing within haemodialysis in NHS Lothian whilst completing her MSc and PhD.

-Alison has been a peer-reviewer for various journals including Journal of Renal Care; Journal of Research in Nursing; Journal of International Nursing Practice.
+Alison has been a peer-reviewer for various journals and research grants.
 Alison's teaching roles have been within both undergraduate and postgraduate, most recently holding programme leader for prescribing and advanced clinical practice programmes.
-Alison is an External Examiner at Liverpool John Moores University and the University of Wolverhampton and holds a position as a Nursing and Midwifery Council Quality Assurance Visitor.
+Alison is an External Examiner at Liverpool John Moores University, the University of Aberdeen and the University of Wolverhampton and holds a position as a Nursing and Midwifery Council Quality Assurance Visitor.
 She also acted as external expert for Prescribing programme approval events.

 Active research interests:

 - Nursing Practice;

 - Advanced Clinical Practice;

 - Qualitative Methods,

 Alison is the programme leader for the Independent and Supplementary Prescribing Programme.
 This is an NMC and HCPC regulated programme.
 She is also the Module Leader across QMU's Prescribing modules.